Sport and Exercise Sciences

 Department information

 Durham University's Department of Sport and Exercise Sciences is a welcoming and vibrant community.
-We are passionate about the benefits of sport and physical activity for all, from recreational participation through to competitive performance.
+We are passionate about the benefits of sport and physical activity for all, from recreational participation through to competitive and high performance sport.

 Both the BA and BSc qualifications examine the connections between exercise and issues such as inequality, lifestyle and discrimination.
 These lines of study, which closely align with the United Nations’ 2030 Agenda for Sustainable Development, are woven through everything we do from undergraduate through to research level.